Gino Bona: The Super Bowl Commercial

 Bona worked with representatives from the NFL and acclaimed director Joe Pytka to create the Super Bowl commercial.
 Pytka has directed several Super Bowl ads, including the classic McDonald's commercial titled "Nothing But Net," featuring Michael Jordan and Larry Bird.

 The commercial was filmed in Los Angeles and Mississippi in January 2007.
 While many of the scenes from Bona's original pitch in New Jersey remained in the finished commercial, there were some noticeable changes.
 Bona pitched his concept to the song "It's So Hard to Say Goodbye To Yesterday."
 The commercial featured "Saint James Infirmary" by Louis Armstrong.
 The commercial aired during the two-minute warning of the fourth quarter.

 The end of Bona's commercial was also different from his original pitch.
 Bona originally suggested that legendary Chicago Bears linebacker be crying as he watched the end of the Super Bowl on TV.
 Instead of casting Butkus, the spot featured former Green Bay Packers quarterback Brett Favre contemplating whether he should retire or return for another season of football.
 Favre announced his retirement in March 2008, but changed his mind and is now the quarterback for the New York Jets.

-Reviews

 The commercial ranked 12th in USA Today's Ad Meter popularity poll, out of the 57 ads that aired during the game, scoring better than ads for Coca-Cola, Taco Bell and General Motors.
 Adweek listed Bona's commercial as one of the "Best Spots of February 2007."

-Post-Super Bowl Life

 By June 2007, Bona had received four job offers for his advertising and marketing services.
 He ultimately accepted the position of vice president, director of marketing for Camden National Corporation, a bank holding company headquartered in Camden, Maine.

 As for the NFL, in February 2008 league spokesman Brian McCarthy told a Boston Globe reporter, "We still talk about Gino's initial pitch at Giants Stadium last year."